Here are the answers to some frequently asked questions.

 Yes, there will be a good variety of different hot and cold foods at the festival – see the programme and noticeboards for details.
 The caterers accept cash, but do not accept beer tokens.

 What events/entertainment will there be?

 There will be a varied programme of live music and entertainment on Thursday, Friday and Saturday of the festival.
-We will put more information on our website when we have firm bookings.

 No smoking or use of e-cigarettes and related products are allowed in the building.
 A pass is available at the exit so that smokers can go outside for a smoke and return (see below).

 Can I get a pass out and return on the same day?